pscedu/psc-wpdocs/ondemand/custom_kernel/jupyter-kernel-deb.md

 ### Add ipykernel to an environment

-Create a new environment and install the “ipykernel” package along with any other packages you might need.
-You could also install “ipykernel” to any existing Conda environment you have.
+Create a new environment and install the “ipykernel” package along with any other packages you might need, or install “ipykernel” to any existing Conda environment you have.

 #### To create a new environment which includes ipykernel
 Use a command like